nculwell/MathStudy/Calculus.md

 - Mendelson, *Schaum's 3,000 Solved Problems in Calculus* (c) [reportedly has some errors]
 - Kelley, *The Humongous Book of Calculus Problems* (c)
 - Bluman, *Problem Book for First Year Calculus*
-- Ash and Ash, *The Calculus Tutoring Book* [TODO: say more about this]

 John Erdman of Portland State University has posted a number of free problem books as PDFs on his website (answers to odd-numbered exercises given): http://web.pdx.edu/~erdman/